seppevs/seppevs.github.io/_posts/2015-03-23-unit_testing_with_mocks_in_node_js.markdown

 }
 {% endhighlight %}

+Note: [Request](https://www.npmjs.com/package/request) is a nice module to send HTTP requests.
+We will use to call the Twitter REST service in the production code.
+It's also the module we will stub in our unit test.

-Install all dependencies listed in your `package.json` file:
+Install all dependencies listed in the `package.json` file:

 {% highlight Bash %}
 $ npm install
 {% endhighlight %}

-###Introducing the Test Tools
-[Mocha](http://mochajs.org/) will be our overall test framework.
-It's the most feature-rich JavaScript test framework for Node.js existing today.
-Make sure you've installed this globally as well:

-{% highlight Bash %}
-$ npm install -g mocha
-{% endhighlight %}

-[Chai](http://chaijs.com/) is a popular JavaScript TDD/BDD assertion library for Node.js and the browser.
-It works flawlessly with Mocha.

-[Proxyquire](https://github.com/thlorenz/proxyquire) is a tool we will use to proxy Node's `require()` function.
-By doing this we can easily override dependencies during testing.

-[Sinon](http://sinonjs.org/) is a mocking/spying/stubbing framework for JavaScript.
-This works great in combination with Proxyquire.

-This is a very good combination of test tools to do unit testing in Node.

-_Note: [Request]() is NOT a test tool!
-It's the module we will use to send HTTP requests to the Twitter API in the production code.
-It's also the module we will stub in our unit test._
+## Scenario 1

+### URL's with less than 10 shares should get a LOW popularity:
+> Given a url with 9 shares on Twitter

+> When the popularity of that url is requested

+> Then I should get LOW as popularity

-### Adding a first test
+### RED phase: add a test that should fail

 As a good software craftsman, we write the test first.

-Create a tests directory
+#### Create a tests directory:
 {% highlight Bash %}
 $ mkdir tests
 {% endhighlight %}